 A collection of old photos, postcards and newspaper adverts pulled together in this photo montage by Fraser MacDonald, who added titles identifying each location.
 All topped off with jolly music.

-Both old and modern photos shown, with good location titles, so you can see how the area has changed through the decades.
+Good location titles have been added, so you can see how the area has changed through the decades.

 Musselburgh Rail Crash New Year’s Day 1941